Roman ruins, renaissance palaces, medieval buildings, piazzas and pizzas, Verona has everything that you are looking for in an Italian city.

 Nestled on a tight curve of the Adige River, Verona has been an important town since Roman times and is a picturesque city where smart shops and cafes fill the attractive and vibrant historic centre.

 It is a popular place with tourists but doesn’t quite enjoy the international renown of towns like Venice and Florence.
-It is well worth a visit and you should think about including it as a stop on a northern Italy trip, or as a destination in itself.
+It is well worth a visit though and definitely deserves a place on your Italy bucket list.

 In this guide we will share some of the very best things to do in Verona, you will find that there is plenty to fill a 2 or 3-day itinerary.